lukeconibear/lukeconibear.github.io/docs/book/_build/html/_sources/index.md

 [*Image of the Bubble Nebula from NASA Hubble Site*](https://hubblesite.org/contents/media/images/2016/13/3725-Image.html)

-I'm a research fellow in [air quality](/airpollution) at the University of Leeds.
+I'm a Research Software Engineer (Machine Learning) at the University of Leeds.

-I use data science tools in [Python](/software) to analyse complex air quality models.
+I used to research [air pollution](/airpollution) using [complex numerical models](/software).

 I've authored [academic papers](/publications), some of which have been in the [news](/news).